Please follow Camp Fire Green Country on Facebook, Twitter, and Instagram for future opportunities.

 Are masks required at camp?

 Camp Fire Green Country follows CDC guidelines to ensure the health and safety of all campers and staff members.
+At this time there is no mask mandate, however, should one be enacted, staff will follow CDC guidelines, and let campers and their guardians know.

 What if my child has food allergies?